-This note discusses various aspects of $EDE^1$ interoperability, both between EDEs across various types of bridged network and between EDEs and other types of bridging systems including Provider Edge Bridges.
-It works through the issues in some detail, for quick answers to some common questions see Annex C.
+This note discusses various aspects of EDE1 interoperability, both between EDEs across various types of bridged network and between EDEs and other types of bridging systems including Provider Edge Bridges.
+It works through the issues in some detail.
+Some important conclusions have been updated from the initial August 2015 revision of this note.
+Table summarizes the use of various addresses by the PAEs that establish secure connectivity in various interoperability scenarios.